Sony RX1 versus Leica Q Typ 116

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Q Typ 116 has an electronic viewfinder (3680k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Sony RX1 and Leica Q Typ 116 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony RX1 (⇒ rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|